-Many people recover completely, but a large number of people have permanent brain damage or die from this type of meningitis.
-Young children and adults over age 50 have the highest risk of death.
+Many people recover completely.
+But, many people have permanent brain damage or die of this type of meningitis.
+Young children and adults over age 50 have the highest risk for death.
 How well you do depends on:

 - Your age

 - Your overall health

 When to Contact a Medical Professional

 Call the local emergency number (such as 911) or go to an emergency room if you suspect meningitis in a young child who has the following symptoms:

 Call the local emergency number if you develop any of the serious symptoms listed above.
 Meningitis can quickly become a life-threatening illness.

 Prompt treatment of related infections may reduce the risk of meningitis.